sanjosh/csdocs/distributed_systems/resilience.md

 # other

+health check fails when system busy : use alternative signals of health, prioritize health check

 timeout, exp backoff, retry cycle can cause the resource under contention to become idle; add jitter to backoff

 Do AIMD for small number of correlated streams; AND exp backoff for large number of events